amartinm7/social-network-challenge/README.md

 For achieving this we can change the context-path property in the application.yml file.
 At this moment you can specify the profile when you run springboot for testing this behaviour.

-### Deployed version in heroku (status=implemented)
+### Deployed app in heroku with gradle (status=implemented)
 At this moment Heroku provides a functionality to deploy the projects under git.
 In this case use the build.gradle as pipeline to deploy the application in the cloud.
 You can see the application running in the next url:

 * https://social-network-challenge.herokuapp.com/swagger-ui.html

-### Deployed version in heroku with docker (status=idea)
+### Deploy app in heroku with docker (status=idea)
 At this moment Heroku provides a functionality to deploy the projects under git.
-There are a heroku pipeline to do it.
+There are a heroku.yml pipeline to do it.

 ### More room to improve (status=idea)
 * implement Circuit Breaker pattern to avoid the degradation of the system, in the case this REST API was consuming another REST API.